SimoneVeitch/furry-fave/README.md

 ## Web application features and functionality

-The app has seven sections, each with its own key features and functionality
+The web application has seven sections, each with its own key features and functionality.

->Header section
+**Header section**
 The header section contains the navigation for the site and the Furry Fave icon.
 The navigation consists of three elements; ’home’, ‘contestants’ and ‘submit a dog’.
-Clicking on these will take the user to the corresponding sections on the web application.
+Clicking on these will take the user to the corresponding sections on the site.

 On mobile, the navigation design changes to a hamburger menu.
 This has been achieved through javascript.

->Hero section
+**Hero section**
-The hero section consists of a website h1, an icon animation and a hero button.
+The hero section consists of a h1, an icon animation and a hero button.

 The h1 is the title of the competition.
-Below the h1 is a dog medal icon, which has a simple rotate animation.
+Below the h1 is a dog medal icon, which is animated in CSS.
 Below the icon is the hero button.
 When clicked, the page scrolls to the form at the bottom of the web application where users can add a dog to the competition.
 This has been achieved through javascript, by using a click event listener.

->Intro section
+**Intro section**
 The intro section consists of a couple of paragraphs that explains the purpose of the website and competition to users.

->Contestants section
+**Contestants section**
-The contestants section consists of a h2, two icons, and a contestants gallery which includes buttons.
+The contestants section consists of a h2, two icons, and a contestants gallery which includes like buttons.

 The h2 explains that this is the contestants section.
 When a user hovers over the h2 the text changes.
-This has been achieved using javascript, by using a mouseenter/mouseleave event listener.
+This has been achieved with javascript, using a mouseenter/mouseleave event listener.

 Below the h2 are two animated heart dog paw icons.

 Below the icons is the main feature of the website, the contestants gallery.
 The gallery is a scrolling gallery which displays the dogs that are in the competition to be Furry Face 2024.
 When a user hovers on an image of a dog the card flips and displays the back which has information about the dog as well as a total of how many likes the dog has to date.

 Below the image/card of each dog is a like button which the user can click to increase a dog’s likes.

 The gallery functionality has been achieved with javascript using fetch and patch requests, and click and submit event listeners.
-The submit event listener is attached to the form submit at the bottom of the application, but data submitted through the form will display in the gallery.
+The submit event listener is connected to the form submit at the bottom of the application, but data submitted through the form will display in the gallery.

->Leader section
+**Leader section**
 The leader sections consists of a h2, an animated paragraph, an image and a confetti animation.

 The h2 explains the purpose of the section.
 The animated paragraph and the image updates dynamically based on which dog has the most likes to date.
 This has been achieved with javascript.

-The confetti animation has been added to using javascript and css to make the section feel celebratory.
+The confetti animation has been added using javascript and css to make the section feel celebratory.

->Form section
+**Form section**
 The form section consists of a h2, a paragraph, an icon and a form.

 The h2 explains the purpose of the section, and the paragraph the purpose of the form.
 Below the paragraph is an animated icon.